-Student Reviews on Handshake have given you the opportunity to communicate directly with your former interns on their experiences.
+Student Reviews on Handshake have given you the opportunity to communicate directly with your former staff on their experiences.
 Positive or negative, you are now invited to join the conversation and share your side, too.

 When responding, we recommend keeping the following tips in mind: